-If you are interested in being a featured writer at a future Dark Room, please send a 20-30 page script along with a short bio, cast requirements, descriptions of the characters and a synopsis of the piece.
-Writers wishing to present during the open session portion of Dark Room may submit shorter works, up to ten pages, in advance of the event or bring them on the night of the event.
+If you are interested in being a featured writer at a future evening of The Dark Room, please send a 20-30 page script along with a short bio, cast requirements, descriptions of the characters and a synopsis of the piece.
+Writers wishing to present during the open session portion of The Dark Room may submit shorter works, up to ten pages, in advance of the event or bring them on the night of the event.
 Open session readings are first come, first serve until all slots have been filled.
 All submissions should be e-mailed to Mindy Herman or John Busser.

 New Play Development at CPT

 CPT is proud to be a national leader in providing platforms for new work and emerging artists.

 In just the past 11 years, CPT has produced 85 staged readings, 12 workshop showings, 107 fully staged workshop productions, and 45 full productions of world premieres – in addition to hundreds of community-created plays read, workshopped and performed through our education and community programs.

 ENTRY POINT | Jan 18 – 21

 a new platform for artists to share their work in the early stages of creation, presented in a festival-like environment that encourages artist-audience exchange

 TEST FLIGHT | Mar 29 – Apr 28

 local and national artists are offered the keys to the theatre and the opportunity to self-produce workshop productions of new works, presented in a multi-week series